daibogh/stm-performance/README.md

 ## Experiments measures

-There are 13 experiments (5 for redux, 8 for mobx) demonstrating performance measurements in:
+There are 21 experiments (5 for redux, 8 for mobx, 8 for reatom) demonstrating performance measurements in:

 1. chart (with Vitory lib)
 2. timings in performance tab (devtools)